Constrained percolation, Ising model and XOR Ising model on planar lattices: Deterministic Results about Contours and Clusters

 \textbf{Acknowledgements.} ZL thanks Alexander Holroyd for stimulating discussions in the preparation of the paper, and Geoffrey Grimmett and Russ Lyons for comments.
+ZL is grateful for anonymous reviewers' careful reading of the paper and valuable suggestions to improve the readability.
 ZL's research is supported by Simons Foundation grant 351813 and National Science Foundation grant 1608896.